Human beings are "multi-dimensional" - physical, mental, emotional, and spiritual.

 We use a combination of moving in and out, as well as staying in the posture.
 This helps release tight muscles and facilitates sustained strengthening and stretching.

-Maintain healthy systems: digestive, cardiovascular, respiratory, nervous, immune, hormone, and reproductive
+Your Physiological Health: Maintain healthy systems: digestive, cardiovascular, respiratory, nervous, immune, endocrine, and reproductive.

-Calm and quiet the mind so that you may more easily connect to your sources of inspiration
+Your Spiritual Connection: No matter what your spiritual direction, yoga can calm and quiet the mind so that you may more easily connect to your sources of inspiration.